Looking for a natural alternative to sugar in your cakes? We have plenty of ideas for sweet treats using the most popular sugar substitutes.

 "I'm often asked about the benefits of some popular alternatives like agave and coconut sugar.
 These ingredients are being used more and more frequently but don't forget they're simply sugar by a different name.

-First up, our 5-star rated Classic Victoria sandwich.
-I replaced the 200g caster sugar with 200g xylitol in the cake, a pretty straight swap as caster sugar doesn't have a particularly distinctive flavour unlike its brown relatives.
+First up, our 5-star rated classic Victoria sandwich.
+I replaced the 200g caster sugar with 200g xylitol in the sponge batter; a straight swap as caster sugar doesn't have a particularly distinctive flavour, unlike its brown relatives.
 The result, a beautifully light cake with some colour.
 I replaced the jam with St Dalfour jam (naturally sweetened with grape juice) and gave the buttercream a miss.
-It didn't need it but if you were desperate you could add some lightly whipped double cream instead.
-Verdict: a success.
+It didn't need it but, if you were desperate, you could add some lightly whipped double cream instead.

-My second experiment was our Apricot, honey & pistachio flapjacks.
+My second experiment adapted our apricot, honey & pistachio flapjacks.
 I tried swapping the soft brown sugar for an equal quantity of agave syrup and kept the rest of the ingredients the same.
 This didn't work.
 The flapjacks didn't hold together very well.
 I think a reduced amount and no honey would have worked better.
-They overbrowned a little too, so lowering the oven temperature would have helped.
+They overbrowned a little, too, so lowering the oven temperature would have helped.

-Not wanting to give up on agave syrup, I tried the Coconut carrot slices.
+Not wanting to give up on agave syrup, I tried it in coconut carrot slices.
 Instead of 300g light muscovado sugar, I used 150g agave syrup.
-For the topping I used 30g agave syrup and no melted butter.
-All the remaining ingredients were exactly the same and the oven temperature.
-This cake turned out beautifully; I'll definitely do this one again.
+For the topping, I used 30g agave syrup and no melted butter.
+All the remaining ingredients were exactly the same along with the oven temperature.
+This traybake turned out beautifully.
+I'll definitely do this one again.

-Finally, I had a go at the Anzac biscuits which I've had many a time.
-I replaced the caster sugar with xylitol and the golden syrup with agave.
-These tasted delicious but were slightly cakey in texture.
-They were different to how they usually turn out but still went down a treat.
+Finally, I had a go at adapting Anzac biscuits which I've had many a time.
+I replaced the caster sugar with xylitol and the golden syrup, with agave.
+These tasted delicious, though slightly cakey in texture.
+Nonetheless, they went down a treat.

-Get clued up on other ingredients in your bakes and cakes - here's our guide:
+Get clued up on other ingredients you can use in your bakes:

 - Use date and other fruit purées instead of treacle, golden syrup, maple syrup, agave, rice syrup or honey, which are all classed as 'free' sugars.
-Syrups add a gooey texture to traybakes, cookies and tarts which is hard to mimic.
-However, fruit purées supply sweetness and moisture and can make a useful alternative.
+Syrups add a gooey texture to traybakes, cookies and tarts, which is hard to mimic.
+However, fruit purées supply sweetness and moisture to make them a useful alternative.

 - Use wholemeal flour instead of refined white flour.
 Although it may not be a sugar itself, refined white flour is digested really quickly, which may aggravate blood sugar levels.
 Use wholemeal flour to slow the rate at which your body absorbs all forms of sugar.